PkuCuipy/typora-config/fonts/fonts_list.md

 - lmroman10
 - Menlo

-> Can't update original font files due to Github's not allowing uploading large files (>25MB).
+> Font files are not uploaded due to GitHub's restriction on file size < 25MB.